 Find free Wi-Fi hotspots near you and learn where the most hotspots are in the world.

 Wi-Fi hotspots are great when you want to check that email, or look something up, but you don’t want to use data from your bundle.
 When you use free Wi-Fi you can use the internet on your phone without worrying about the costs.
 Most of us have Wi-Fi hotspots at home and at work.
-But when you’re travelling or on your commute and you need to use the internet now, you’ll need to find a free hotspot.
+But when you’re traveling or on your commute and you need to use the internet now, you’ll need to find a free hotspot.

-Wi-Fi hotspots can help you cut back expensive phone costs.
+Wi-Fi hotspots can help you cut back on expensive phone costs.
 They could even help you get rid of your phone contract and go prepaid instead.

 What is a free WiFi hotspot?

 Free Wi-Fi is exactly what you think it is.
 It’s an alternative to using the 4G or 5G connection on your phone.
 Those can be quite expensive if you use a lot of data.
-On the other hand, if you’re phone still uses 3G internet speeds can be slow.
+On the other hand, if your phone still uses 3G internet speeds can be slow.
 Then, Wi-Fi will help you to get faster speeds.

 It’s an alternative to paid hotspots as well.
 Internet cafes, those that still exist from their heyday in the 90s, often offer paid Wi-Fi hotspots.
 These sometimes have a higher bandwidth, so you can have faster internet than you have on free Wi-Fi.
 Then again, most public and free hotspots are fast enough for most tasks.
-So you’ll probably won’t need it.
+So you probably won’t need it.

 What are the countries with the most public free WiFi hotspots?

 There are about half a billion free Wi-Fi hotspots around the world.
 Of course, these aren’t distributed evenly across the world.
 Some places have more hotspots than others.
 So what are the best places to be when you need free public Wi-Fi?